fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 export default toNewDiaryEntry;
 ```

 <i>unknown</i> is the ideal type for our kind of situation of input validation, since we don't yet need to define the type to match <i>any</i> type, but can first verify the type and then confirm the expected type.
-With the use of <i>unknown</i> we also don't need to worry about the <i>@typescript-eslint/no-explicit-any</i> eslint rule, since we are not using <i>any</i>.
+With the use of <i>unknown</i>, we also don't need to worry about the <i>@typescript-eslint/no-explicit-any</i> eslint rule, since we are not using <i>any</i>.
 However, we might still need to use <i>any</i> in some cases where we are not yet sure about the type and need to access properties of an <i>any</i> object in order to validate or type check the property values themselves.

 Let us start creating the parsers for each of the fields of <i>object</i>.

-To validate the <i>comment</i> field we need to check that it exists, and to ensure that it is of the type <i>string</i>.
+To validate the <i>comment</i> field, we need to check that it exists, and to ensure that it is of the type <i>string</i>.

 The function should look something like this: